 GRUB (GRand Unified Bootloader) is the default bootloader for Linux Mint, Ubuntu, and a host of Linux Distributions.
 When we are dual-booting with Windows, Linux sets itself as the default boot choice.
-If we prefer Windows to be the default, though, it's easy to change the GRUB boot order.
+If we prefer Windows to be the default, though, or even some other Linux distribution or operating system, it's quick easy to change the GRUB boot order.

-We have prepared this guide in Linux Mint 17.2 and Ubuntu 15.10.
+We have prepared this guide in Linux Mint 18.1 and Ubuntu 16.04 LTS.
 It should also work for earlier and later versions, and for most distributions based on Ubuntu/Debian.

 GRUB Customizer is an easy, GUI way to change the GRUB boot order, without having to edit system files manually.